 In recent years, Tanya has also begun casting animation/voiceover as the Casting Director for Netflix's 'Ultraman: Rising and an Associate' on season 4 of 'Love, Death & Robots.'
 Prior to casting, Tanya worked in talent management and in production as a set photographer.
 In all fields, she is committed to progressive and inclusive storytelling.

 Marin Hope is a LA-based casting director, native to Los Angeles.
-She began her career at ABC Primetime NY under casting executive Marci Phillips.
-She would later work alongside casting directors Judy Henderson, Suzanne Smith-Crowley, Jessica Kelly, Billy Hopkins, Ann Goulder, and Mindy Marin on projects including 'Homeland,' 'The Perks of Being a Wallflower,' 'Pan Am,' 'The Maze Runner,' 'The Blacklist,' HBO’s 'Bessie' and 'American Made.'
+That said, she began her career in New York at ABC Primetime under casting executive Marci Phillips.
+She would later work alongside casting directors Judy Henderson, Suzanne Smith-Crowley, Jessica Kelly, Billy Hopkins, Ann Goulder and Mindy Marin on projects such as Homeland, The Perks of Being a Wallflower, Pan Am, The Maze Runner, The Blacklist, HBO’s Bessie and American Made.

-Marin continued her work in casting, frequently collaborating with veteran Casting Director Heidi Levitt.
-Some of their credits include 'The Last Word' (Shirley MacLaine, Amanda Seyfried), 'Kings' (Halle Berry, Daniel Craig), 'Bad Samaritan' (David Tennant, Robert Sheehan), 'Who Will Write Our History' (Joan Allen, Adrien Brody), 'The Roads Not Taken' (Javier Bardem, Elle Fanning, Laura Linney, Salma Hayek) and 'Raymond & Ray' (Ewan McGregor, Ethan Hawke, Sophie Okonedo, Maribel Verdú).
+While with Define American, Marin continued her work in casting, frequently collaborating with veteran casting director Heidi Levitt.
+Some of their credits include The Last Word (Shirley MacLaine, Amanda Seyfried), Kings (Halle Berry, Daniel Craig), Bad Samaritan (David Tennant, Robert Sheehan), Who Will Write Our History (Joan Allen, Adrien Brody), The Roads Not Taken (Javier Bardem, Elle Fanning, Laura Linney, Salma Hayek), and Raymond & Ray (Ewan McGregor, Ethan Hawke).

 In addition to her continued work in independent film and theatre, Marin serves as the Head of Casting for a leading vertical company.